probe-rs/probe-rs/README.md

 Also have a look at [CONTRIBUTING.md](CONTRIBUTING.md).

-### Our company needs feature X and would pay for it's development
+### Our company needs feature X and would pay for its development

 Please reach out to [@Yatekii](https://github.com/Yatekii)